Talk Dialect White Paper

 What’s Causing The Dialect Decrease?

-On the one hand, some drivers of this dialect decrease is connected to negative social mobility.
+On the one hand, some drivers of this dialect decrease is connected to a shrinking data pool and negative social mobility.

 Papers from organizations like The Sutton Trust discuss how accents and dialects can lead to prejudice and hinder opportunities, advocating for greater acceptance of accent diversity.